leadpixel/htask/README.md

 ### Remove

-Marks a task as abandoned
+Marks a task as abandoned.

+See [Selecting Tasks](#selecting-tasks) for a handy shortcut.

 ```sh
 $ htask remove SOME_TASK_UUID